 Appendices include lists of leading Bristol slave-ship agents, African resistance on Bristol slave-ships and distribution of compensation money to slave-owners in Bristol.

-Paperback, 420 pages, 103 black and white and colour images and maps.
+Paperback, 420 pages, 103 black & white and colour images and maps.

 A fascinating and comprehensive overview of Bristol’s long and complex relationship with the slave trade.
 Packed with interesting nuggets, solid research and fresh insight the book beautifully balances academic rigour with pure readability.